Virginia Tech Athletics Department

 “I am humbled by the trust and responsibility that Whit has placed in me,” Reed-Francois said.
 “But this is truly a team effort and I’m grateful for the many talented individuals who have all been part of the positive momentum that we are collectively building.
 Whit has been a tremendous mentor and example for us all.
 I appreciate his continued leadership and his support of our work as we seek to uphold and exceed the very high standards of Virginia Tech.”

-As a former NCAA Division I student-athlete herself - she was a member of the UCLA rowing team - Reed-Francois brings a unique perspective to her post and has been a staunch advocate of making the student-athlete and fan experience at Virginia Tech even better.
+As a former NCAA Division I student-athlete herself – she was a member of the UCLA rowing team – Reed-Francois brings a unique perspective to her post and has been a staunch advocate of making the student-athlete and fan experience at Virginia Tech even better.
 She and her respective units have listened to feedback from coaches, students, ticket-holders, donors and many other groups to more effectively and authentically engage a wide array of Virginia Tech stakeholders.
-Their efforts have recently been recognized for national awards by the National Association of Collegiate Directors of Athletics (NACDA) and Information Display and Entertainment Association (IDEA).
+Their efforts have recently been recognized for national awards by the National Association of Collegiate Diretors of Athletics (NACDA), National Association of Collegiate Marketing Administrators (NACMA), College Sports Information Directors of America (CoSIDA) and Information Display and Entertainment Association (IDEA).

 Prior to coming to Virginia Tech, Reed-Francois oversaw the football, women’s basketball and volleyball programs at Cincinnati in addition to the sports communications, marketing and promotions and video services and production departments.
 She also led the department’s strategic planning initiatives and assisted in management of external partnerships.

 A 1994 graduate of UCLA, Reed-Francois earned a Juris Doctorate from the University of Arizona College of Law.
-She is a member of the California Bar, taught law classes at Tennessee and Santa Clara University and is involved on the national level, serving as a Division I-A Fellow and presenting at the NACDA Mentoring Institute and the NACWAA annual meeting.
+She is a member of the California Bar, taught law classes at Tennessee and Santa Clara University and is involved on the national level, serving as a Division I-A Fellow, chairing the ACC Professional Development Committee and presenting at the NACDA Mentoring Institute and the NACWAA annual meeting.
+Reed-Francois was recently recognized by College AD’s panel of athletic directors as one of the 2016’s NEXT UP, which recognizes senior level administrators whom respected AD’s believe are ready to take the next step and become athletic directors in their own right.

 Reed-Francois lives in Blacksburg with her husband, Joshua, and son, Jackson.